x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/view-dlp-policy-detection-reports-exchange-2013-help.md

 S:TRA=ETRP|ruleId=C27D21EECA0311E0BCB896154924019B|LoadW=200|LoadC=100|ExecW=5500|ExecC=200;

-The Transport Rule Agent requires grouping of the rule ID, DLP Policy ID (optional), last modified date, action, severity, mode, detected data classification (optional), and sender override (optional) based on rule ID (indicated by “TRA=ETR” in the log line).
-It also requires the data classification ID, count, and confidence level of classifications to be grouped by classification name (indicated by “TRA=DC” in the log line).
+The Transport Rule Agent requires grouping of the rule ID, DLP Policy ID (optional), last modified date, action, severity, mode, detected data classification (optional), and sender override (optional) based on rule ID (indicated by "TRA=ETR" in the log line).
+It also requires the data classification ID, count, and confidence level of classifications to be grouped by classification name (indicated by "TRA=DC" in the log line).

-Additional groupings include data classification ID, sender override (optional), and override justification (optional) based on data classification ID for all classifications that were detected on the client (indicated by “TRA=CI” in the log line).
-The Transport Rule Agent also requires the rule ID, load Wall clock (optional), load CPU clock (optional), execution Wall clock (optional), and execution CPU clock (optional) be grouped by rule ID for all rules that exceed the load or execution Wall or CPU clock thresholds (indicated by “TRA=ETRP” in the log line).
+Additional groupings include data classification ID, sender override (optional), and override justification (optional) based on data classification ID for all classifications that were detected on the client (indicated by "TRA=CI" in the log line).
+The Transport Rule Agent also requires the rule ID, load Wall clock (optional), load CPU clock (optional), execution Wall clock (optional), and execution CPU clock (optional) be grouped by rule ID for all rules that exceed the load or execution Wall or CPU clock thresholds (indicated by "TRA=ETRP" in the log line).

 The following is a complete list of the data fields.
 All data in the MTL is type string.
 Format column describes how to recognize each field in the Message Tracking Log.
 Optional Field column specifies what fields might not be logged when a rule matches.
 DLP Specific column shows what fields are specific to the DLP feature.